pfgeiger/containers/inventory exercises/Microservices-HandsOnLab-002.md

 ![](exercises/028-inv-curl-1.png)

-## Exercise 2: Understandinga Spring framework Java program
+## Exercise 2: Understanding a Spring framework Java program

 1. Look at the Java program using the Spring framework.
 The source is located under src/main/java.
 The application uses a Java package that is named inventory.mysql and has a structure similar to:
 ![applClasses](exercises/025-inv-applstructure.png)